Logistics

 Grading

 This grading rubric is designed so that if you submit all of your assignments on time and also submit the corrections, you get an A- for the course.
 You will get an A for the course if at least 3 of your original reports are correct on the first submission.
-Your grade could go downhill quite quickly if you mostly submit your assignments late and/or do not submit the assignments at all.
+This is assuming that you attend (and actively participate!) in the meetings.
+Your grade could go downhill quite quickly if you skip lectures, submit your assignments late or do not submit the assignments at all.
+While hard to believe, this does happen every year to some students.

 Some of you are not getting credit for this course.
 We are inspired by your willingness to learn, but please keep us inspired.
 We just ask that you take the class as seriously as students that are officially registered.
 That is, watch the videos, show up to the interactive sessions, and complete the assignments.